cjber/uolrmarkdown/README.md

 The main bib file is given in `bib/kbib.bib` I use Zotero to generate bibtex.

 For the article template for the written work only the main `.Rmd` needs editing, but in the chapter report each individual chapter should be edited separately.

+For additional help with R Markdown see [](https://bookdown.org/yihui/rmarkdown/).